secreek/drinkup/templates/markdown/index/Intro-活动介绍.md

 ### Requirements

-We welcome all the Github lovers to attend this hackathon!
-As the limited place , it can only hold 10 - 15 people.
-So, we have to review all the requests  and confirm the qualification.
+We welcome all Github lovers to attend this hackathon!
+But, due to the limitation of place, it can only hold 10 - 15 people, we have to review all the requests and confirm the qualification.
 If you want to join us , you should

 1. Have a  Github account before 2013-04-20
-2. Have open sourced at least one project and been starred by others
+2. Have open sourced at least one project which has been starred by others
 3. Have contributed to other open source project hosted on Github

 ### Bonus

-1. If you have a open source project which has more than 200 stars
+1. If you have an open source project that has more than 200 stars
 2. If you have contributed to any famous open source project which has more than 500 stars

 You will get bonus when we review your request.